Uitgelogd

 • when exporting commonly traded goods

-This consists of you instructing us to submit the trade documents, through a local bank, to the buyer in exchange for payment of the agreed collection amount (‘payment at sight’).
-Under this kind of Documentary Collection, the buyer is asked to pay immediately upon receipt of the trade documents as and when they are released by the bank.
-There is no payment obligation, for the bank.
+This is when you instruct us to submit the documents to the buyer through a local bank, in exchange for payment of the agreed collection amount.
+With this kind of Documentary Collection, the buyer is asked to pay immediately upon receipt of the documents from the bank.
+There is no payment obligation, neither for the buyer nor for the bank.

-With this kind of collection, you are stating that it has been agreed that payment will be deferred.
-For example, this can state ‘Payment 30 days after invoice date’ or ‘Payment 90 days after B/L date’.
-You will then have to enclose a bill of exchange payable at a future date with the documents, which the buyer will need to accept before the bank will release the trade documents.
+This kind of collection means that you have agreed to deferred payment.
+For example, this could be ‘Payment 30 days after invoice date’ or ‘Payment 90 days after B/L date’.
+You will then have to enclose a time bill of exchange with the documents, which the buyer will need to accept on receipt of the documents from the bank.

-Please note: the bill of exchange may still be unpaid on the maturity date, while the buyer does already have the goods by then.
-The collection and the bill of exchange do, therefore, not constitute a payment obligation of the local bank involved.
-If payment is still forthcoming on the maturity date, the seller will either have to renegotiate the payment with the buyer or consider/take legal steps against the buyer.
+Please note: the bill of exchange may still be unpaid on the maturity date, even though the buyer already has the goods.
+The collection and bill of exchange do not therefore constitute a payment obligation for the local bank involved.
+If the buyer has still not paid on the maturity date, the seller will either have to renegotiate payment with the buyer or consider taking legal steps against the buyer.

-If you decide you want greater security after all, choose a D/A plus Avalisation.
-This means that your customer’s bank is asked to guarantee payment of the bill of exchange on the maturity date.
-The question is, of course, whether or not the importer’s bank is willing to guarantee payment.
+If you want more security, choose a D/A plus Aval.
+‘Aval’ stands for ‘avalisation’.
+This means that your client’s bank is asked to guarantee payment of the bill of exchange on the maturity date.
+Of course, the question is whether or not the importer’s bank is willing to guarantee payment.

-You can track the status of your documents using DHL's shipping number.
-One condition for document tracking is that the documents must have been picked up or received and registered by DHL Nederland.
+You can track the status of your documents using the tracking (airway bill) number.
+A condition for tracking documents is that they must have been picked up and registered by DHL Nederland.
 Follow the instructions below to track the status of your documents.

 • Shipment Reference.
 DHL uses ABN AMRO’s reference number as the Shipment reference.
 Example: reference number NLHU1234567 (without further additions, such as E001).
 It is important that you enter all the capital letters indicated.

-• Date range (from): select the date when the documents were sent to ABN AMRO.
+• Date range for shipment: from.
+Select the date when the documents were sent to ABN AMRO.

-• Date range (to): this is the current date.
+• Date range for shipment: to.
+The last possible date is the current date.

 • You do not have to enter anything in the Account Number or Destination fields.

-Endorsing a bill of exchange means that it is used as a payment instrument.
-The bill of exchange can be endorsed to another party by placing a signature and company stamp on the back.
-Bills of lading and insurance policies can also be endorsed in this manner.
+Endorsing a trade bill means that you’re using it as a means of payment.
+The trade bill can be signed over to another party by placing a signature and company stamp on the back.
+Bills of Lading and insurance policies can also be signed over in this manner.

-You have agreed with your customer that they will pay the bill of exchange on a certain date in the future.
-If you decide you want to receive the money sooner than that, you can ask us to discount the bill of exchange.
-This means that you sell the bill of exchange payable at a future date to us and we will deduct a fee and discount interest from the amount due on the bill of exchange.
+You have agreed with your client that they will pay the time bill of exchange on a certain date in the future.
+If you decide you want to receive the money sooner, you can ask us to discount the bill of exchange.
+This means that you sell the time bill of exchange to us and we will deduct a fee and discount interest from the amount due.

-Send your Documentary Collection and/or related trade documents by courier or registered mail to the following address:
+Send your Documentary Collection and/or associated documents by courier or registered post to the following address:

 ABN AMRO Bank N.V.